 What’s the Catch?

 The most obvious downside to using Hedgeable is its relatively high fee.
-Compared to other companies such as WiseBanyan or Wealthfront (which offers introductory free management), you’ll start paying an advisory fee with a $1 deposit.
+Compared to competitors like WiseBanyan, which offers a free account option, you’ll start paying an advisory fee with a $1 deposit with Hedgeable.
 Other companies offer 0.25% or 0.30% advisory fees, while Hedgeable starts at 0.75%.
 However, the company argues that its fees are due to the unique investments and wide range of securities it offers.
 The company offers premium options to every account, such as tax-loss harvesting and live chat support, so you’ll have to determine for yourself if it’s worth the fee.

 It also stands to be seen whether the company makes good on its claim to minimizing losses by using a different investment strategy than most other robo-advisors.
 If it’s true and the company does better than its competitors, it may be worth the fee.